 The finals remained tight through the second-to-last corner, when Dalua slammed in front.
 Following him closely, Tiago and Emily crashed behind him.
 In the pileup, Dalua dislocated his shoulder, Tiago suffered some road rash, and Emily broke her toe after Tiago's loose board launched into her foot.
 Oscar managed to slice his way through the wreckage and advance to first place, securing the win on his local hill.
 Tiago followed in 2nd, and Emily notched a historic podium, the first time a woman has landed on an IDF Open podium.
 Dalua buttboarded down and had his shoulder reset by paramedics.
 Fortunately no one was seriously injured - hopefully everyone heals quickly!

 Unfortunately we haven't (yet) found any clear photos of the finals, but here is an (admittedly shaky) video of the crash.
-No mames!

 - Oscar Gutierrez

 - Shane McDougall